PhD Candidate | Graduating June 2026

 Completed

-Extended the open-source OBDA system Ontop to support multiple database types simultaneously, adding graph database (Gremlin) support.
+Extended the open-source OBDA system Ontop to support multiple database types simultaneously, including Gremlin graph databases.